ljskatt/ServerStatus/README.md

 4. Copy uptime.php to any server you want to monitor.
 This needs to be publicly accessible.
 5. Insert an entry into the database.
   * name - The name of your server.
-  * url - The URL path to the uptime.php file (minus uptime.php and http://) e.g. dns.domain.tld/path/
+  * url - The URL path to the uptime.php file e.g. http://domain.tld/uptime.php
   * location - Where is your server physically located?
   * host - The name of the host of which your server is hosted by.
   * type - What type of server is this?
 DNS, SQL, Apache/nginx, etc.